 Meanwhile, if you are inside a vehicle, people who live in areas with high earthquake track records are advised to stay in the car.
 This was explained by Amien to anticipate the risk of being hit by a collapsed car.
 “However, if historically, the earthquakes happened in small scale, then people should still go out and look for a field,” he added. (lys/owi)

-ITS Campus, ITS News – The prestige of Sepuluh Nopember Institute of Technology (ITS) Surabaya in the international
+ITS Campus, ITS News – Sepuluh Nopember Institute of Technology (ITS) Surabaya is seriously increasing in global competition towards